Find out if your property is eligible

-There are some certain empty or unoccupied properties that may be entitled to an exemption.
+Some empty or unoccupied properties may be entitled to an exemption.

 Uninhabitable properties or under structural repair

-If a property is in a poor state of repair or undergoing substantial refurbishment work to bring it into a habitable state, there is no discount available unless the Valuation Office Agency (VOA) deletes the property from the Council Tax list.
+If a property is in a poor state of repair or undergoing substantial refurbishment work to bring it into a habitable state, there is no discount available.
+You should contact the Valuation Office Agency (VOA), as they will make the decision whether the property should be deleted from the Council Tax list.

-An additional amount of Council Tax known as a Long-Term Empty Premium (LTEP) is charged on properties that have been empty and unfurnished for more than two years.
+A Long-Term Empty Premium (LTEP) charge is charged on properties that have been empty and unfurnished for more than 2 years.